-Here are the top five benefits of how outsourcing your cyber security services to professionals can minimise your businesses exposure to cyber attacks.
+Here are our top five benefits of how outsourced cyber security services can minimise your businesses exposure to cyber attacks.

 A fact for SMEs is the shortage of skilled security professionals.
 The UK alone is estimated to have a shortfall of around 100,00 experienced security experts by 2022.
 When recruiting for an in-house cyber security role, businesses likely cannot differentiate a good applicant from a bad one.
 On top of that, when in the post, it is challenging to assess their productivity due to the complex nature of IT and security systems.
 On the other hand by outsourcing to managed cyber security service providers, even small businesses can access highly qualified IT security experts.
 These providers usually possess deep expertise in the field of IT security, giving enterprises the best security services.